benhoyt/benhoyt.github.com/writings/web-service-stdlib.md

 ]
 ```

 I've fixed this so the "database" rejects an ID that already exists.
-Here's the relevant database and handler code:
+The `AddAlbum` database method returns `ErrAlreadyExists` in this case, and the handler code checks for that error and responds with 409 Conflict:

 ```go
 // Database method: